mewejo/cornwall-council/README.md

 # Cornwall Council Tools
-Scripts to extract data from the Cornwall Council website
+Scripts to extract data from the Cornwall Council website.

+To find your UPRN, visit the [Cornwall Council website](https://www.cornwall.gov.uk/my-area/) and identify your property.
+In the URL you should see your property reference number (likely 12 digit integer).

 ## Requirements